-- R112.1 A professional accountant shall comply with the principle of objectivity, which requires an accountant not to compromise professional or business judgement because of bias, conflict of interest or undue influence of others. - R112.2 A professional accountant shall not undertake a professional activity if a circumstance or relationship unduly influences the accountant's professional judgement regarding that activity.
+- R112.1 A professional accountant shall comply with the principle of objectivity, which requires an accountant to exercise professional or business judgement without being compromised by: - (a) Bias; - (b) Conflict of interest; or - (c) Undue influence of, or undue reliance on, individuals, organisations, technology or other factors. - R112.2 A professional accountant shall not undertake a professional activity if a circumstance or relationship unduly influences the accountant's professional judgement regarding that activity.